-Residential and School areas will be plowed once when snow has accumulated to three inches or more in depth and following the completion of emergency snow routes.
+Residential and School areas will be plowed once when snow has accumulated to three inches or more in depth and emergency snow route plowing operation has been completed.

 Typically, only one unit will be assigned to each residential area.
 Driving a truck plow within six to twelve inches of the curb and traveling at 15 mph, the snow can be moved a considerable distance behind the curb.